 HOW TO GET TO CARLINGFORD

 There are a few different ways to get to Carlingford.
-Expect a 1 and a half-hour ride if you’re driving yourself.
+Expect 1 a half-hour ride if you’re driving yourself.

 Public buses exist but take over 3 hours.

 Blarney, arguably the most famous castle in Ireland, is a sight to behold.
 Even by castle standards, Blarney Castle’s a colossal achievement.
-This tall, imposing castle’s bathed in myths and legends that only lends to the fame.
+This tall, imposing castle bathed in myths and legends only led to fame.

 At the top of the keep sits the Blarney Stone.
 Legends say that those brave enough to lie on their back, lean out over the wall, and kiss the stone (while hanging upside down) are bestowed “the gift of gab.”

 There’s no argument that kissing the Blarney Stone’s a tourist trap, but hey, it’s fun.
-And the exceptional design of the castle, the lush gardens, and moss towers are reason enough to visit.
+And the exceptional design of the castle, the lush gardens, and the moss towers are reasons enough to visit.

 Monday to Saturday